Balkan Region

-The province covers 139,270 square kilometers and counts 553,500 residents (2005 estimate).
+The province covers 139,270 square kilometers and counts 529,895 residents (2022 estimate).
 A large minority of these are nomadic herding families.
-Its population density of 3.97 persons per square kilometer is the lowest in Turkmenistan.
+Its population density of 3.8 persons per square kilometer is the lowest in Turkmenistan.

 Other cities include: Bereket, Türkmenbaşy, Gumdag, Serdar, Hazar, Etrek, and Esenguly.

 Balkan Region has significant hydrocarbon reserves, which in 2019 accounted for 13.9% of Turkmenistan's natural gas production and 93.1% of its petroleum production.
 It also generated 15.4% of the country's electric power.
 Due to the very low water supply, agriculture is negligible, and only 4.5% of Turkmenistan's arable lands are within the province.

-Off its Caspian shores, the Balkan Region includes the island of Ogurja Ada, the most important island in Turkmenistan and one of the largest in the Caspian Sea.
+Off its Caspian shores, the Balkan Region includes the island of Ogurja Ada, the largest in the Caspian Sea.

-Etymology

-One conjecture holds that Balkan comes from Bal akan meaning “where the honey flows”, possibly relating to the locally rich petroleum sources.
-However, Atanyyazow explains,This name is derived from the Balkan word meaning "mountain" in ancient Turkic languages (Khasanov, p.
-47) - compare the Balkan mountains in Bulgaria.
-In the Turkic language, it is also used to mean "mountain", "mountain-top mountains" (1 Uretsko-Russian.
-Sl.
-M, 1931, p.
-110).
-In the dictionaries of Budagovyts and Gadlovyts, it also occurs in the same sense.
-This ancient name, which existed in the early 11th century, is interpreted by local elders as "honey flowing"...